Updated for Winter 2022/2023

 From tubing to sledding to making snowmen, and every “snowfun” thing in between, we’ve rounded up the best places for snow play near Los Angeles.
-This list will help you find snow mountains near you, and where to find snow in California – at least Southern California.
+This list will help you find snow mountains near you and show you where to find snow in California — at least Southern California.

 - MAP to Snow Near Me

 - Snow Play in San Bernardino Forest Area (including Big Bear and Lake Arrowhead)

 - Snow Play in Angeles National Forest Area (including Wrightwood and Mt.
 Baldy)

 - Where to buy Snow Gear for Kids